Jersey vs. Chiffon vs. Modal: How to Choose the Right Hijab Fabric

 Jersey is a soft, slightly stretchy knit.
 Its quiet superpower is grip: it holds onto itself and onto your head, so it rarely slips and often needs no pins at all.
 That makes it the easiest fabric to learn with and the most reliable for a long, busy day.
 It has a matte finish and a cozy, substantial feel.

-Best for: everyday wear, beginners, school and work, cooler weather, anyone tired of re-adjusting.
-Keep in mind: because it has a little weight and warmth, it is less airy than chiffon in peak summer.
+It has a little weight and warmth, so it's less airy than chiffon in peak summer.

 Chiffon — light, airy, a little dressy

 Chiffon is sheer, weightless, and beautifully fluid.
-It is the fabric for movement and for warm days, because it breathes and barely touches you.
-It also takes color and print well, so it tends to look a touch more dressed-up.
+It's the fabric for movement and for warm days, because it breathes and barely touches you.
+It also takes colour and print well, so it tends to look a touch more dressed-up.

 Modal — the soft everyday all-rounder

 Modal is light, breathable, and exceptionally soft, with a close, gentle drape that sits somewhere between jersey and chiffon.
-It is cool enough for warmer days but still holds a shape, which is why so many people land on it as their everyday default.
+It's cool enough for warmer days but still holds a shape, which is why so many people land on it as their everyday default.

 Satin — a quiet sheen for occasions

 Satin has a soft, low-key shine that reads dressy without shouting.
 A crinkle or lustre satin adds texture so the sheen stays elegant rather than glossy.
-It is the natural choice for weddings, Eid, and evenings.
+It's the natural choice for weddings, Eid, and evenings.

 Woven viscose — structure and a crisp finish